TechnikKEG-User/Displayed/README.md

 ## Mentions

-Some of the code for the custom image is inspired by and/or taken from [this article written by David Obdržálek](https://medium.com/@deltazero/making-kioskpi-custom-raspberry-pi-os-image-using-pi-gen-99aac2cd8cb6) and the [corresponding GitHub repository](https://github.com/deltazero-cz/kiosk.pi).
+Some of the code for the custom image is inspired by and/or taken from [this article written by David Obdržálek](https://medium.com/@deltazero/making-kioskpi-custom-raspberry-pi-os-image-using-pi-gen-99aac2cd8cb6) and the [corresponding GitHub repository](https://github.com/deltazero-cz/kiosk.pi).\
+The image build process is taken from the [pi-gen](https://github.com/RPi-Distro/pi-gen/)-tool.
+The version included here is based on [commit 75fe47c](https://github.com/RPi-Distro/pi-gen/commit/75fe47c7571c533ad52c43e03b440b0116a157ea) at the time of writing.
+Stage 3 is a custom stage and falls under the main project license for own parts, and under the [ISC license](https://github.com/deltazero-cz/kiosk.pi/blob/81562aa1507af2b62cc278ae149ae748b3d7c07b/LICENSE) for parts taken from the aforementioned kiosk.pi repository.
+The generated images, as well as the generation code provided as part of the pi-gen tool fall under [the license of pi-gen](./Image/LICENSE).